How to Change your Spending Habits in 3 Months

 I live a pretty minimal lifestyle.
-I don’t go shopping often and don’t generally buy things that I don’t know.
+I don’t go shopping often and don’t generally buy things that I don’t want.
 It hasn’t always been this way, though.
 For a long time, Andy’s and my free time was often spent walking the mall or hitting nearby stores.
 It was our hobby.
 Until three years ago when we made a radical decision.
 To save money and pay off some debt, for three months, we would go on a spending freeze.
-No spending any money on anything unnecessary or unplanned for.
+No spending any money on anything unnecessary.
 Not only did we save a bunch of money but surprisingly, we completely reframed the way we viewed money and were able to change our spending habits for the better.

 A New Perspective